JeroMe9496/support/GITHUB/README.md

 <br>

-## H. "Push" changes to your remote repo
+## I. "Push" changes to your remote repo

 1. #### Let's make some changes in our local files.<br>